The Truth About Plant-Based 'Meats'

-If you are vegetarian, vegan or are just wanting to eat less meat, you might have heard of Beyond Meat or the Impossible Burger.
-These plant-based burgers are becoming more popular and even some well-known food chains like Burger King, Red Robin, and White Castle are offering them on the menu.
-But are these foods as healthy as they are made out to be?
+If you are vegetarian, vegan, or are just wanting to eat less meat, you likely have heard of Beyond Meat or the Impossible Burger.
+These plant-based burgers are gaining popularity and even food chains such as Burger King, Red Robin, and White Castle are including them on their menus.
+But are these foods really as healthy as they are made out to be?
 Let’s take a look...

 Are these alternative meat products healthier than the real thing?
 Fat and calorie-wise, they are very similar to a beef burger, and beef doesn’t have any carbs while these products do.
 So, if you are looking to reduce your waistline by eating them, you might be sorely disappointed.
-Furthermore, the way that both meat alternatives are produced makes them technically processed foods, and diets higher in processed foods can be linked to numerous diseases.
+Furthermore, the way that both meat alternatives are produced makes them technically processed foods.
+And diets higher in processed foods can be linked to numerous diseases.
 Dietician Amanda Lapidus says that while plant-based burgers can create more variety for those seeking meat alternatives, they should only be used occasionally.
 “Would I eat it every day?
 No. Would I eat a burger every day?
 No, I wouldn’t.
 This is the same thing,” she says.

 As defined by the Heart and Stroke Foundation, ultra-processed foods are those that “go through multiple processes (extrusion, molding, milling, etc.), contain many added ingredients and are highly manipulated.”
-Foods in this category include hot dogs, chicken nuggets, sweetened breakfast cereals, ice cream, chocolate, as well as these types of plant based “meat” products.
+These include foods such as hot dogs, chicken nuggets, sweetened breakfast cereals, ice cream, chocolate, as well as these types of plant based “meat” products.

 Michael Rogers, a food scientist at the University of Guelph in Ontario, Canada is quoted as saying, “We’ve created a whole new form of malnutrition that, from an evolutionary perspective, didn’t exist until a hundred years ago.
 There is no anthropological evidence to suggest Type 2 diabetes.
 There’s no anthropological evidence that suggests that diseases like metabolic syndrome even existed a hundred years ago.
 And that is a direct consequence of the ultra-processing of our foods.
 These consumers are blindly purchasing foods that they think are healthy because they associate it with a plant.
 But once that food has been processed, it doesn’t matter if it came from a plant, or a piece of cardboard- the whole food is gone.”

 This doesn’t mean that all vegetarian burgers are bad.
-There are plenty of healthier versions, ones that are made out of whole foods like quinoa, brown rice, chickpeas or black beans, for example.
-Some restaurants, like Red Robin even offer these types of vegetarian burgers that would be a much better choice.
+There are plenty of healthier options, like those made from whole foods such as quinoa, brown rice, chickpeas or black beans, for example.
+Some restaurants like Red Robin even offer these types of vegetarian burgers that would be a much better choice.

-At GOLO we believe that foods closest to their natural state are best for you.
-Not only are they healthier but your body knows how to properly digest them.
-If you are trying to eat more plant-based foods but aren’t a complete vegetarian or vegan, we suggest you enjoy the real thing (beef, bison, turkey etc.) burger rather than a processed burger.
-While the choice is yours, we wanted to give you our perspective.
+At GOLO, we believe that foods closest to their natural state are best for you.
+Not only are genuine, whole foods healthier but your body knows how to properly digest them.
+If you are trying to eat more plant-based foods, we suggest that you try a more whole food alternative rather than these processed “meat” products.

 Visit GOLO.com to access all the weight loss tools GOLO has to offer!